B0ySetsF1re/data-storage-web-app-server/README.md

 ```

 You can also check **DBClientModel** and **DBMapperClientModel** constructors.
-They have more arguments while instantiating their objects.
+But they have more arguments while instantiating their objects.

 Server uses environment variable for the object instantiation by default.
 However it's up to you on what to choose.